 CurrentMercury Magnetospheric Orbiter MIO / BepiColombo

-The BepiColombo project is a large-scale mission to perform a comprehensive study on Mercury including its magnetic field, magnetosphere, interior and surface.
+The BepiColombo project is a large-scale mission to perform a comprehensive study on Mercury including the planet’s magnetic field, magnetosphere, interior and surface.

 JUpiter ICy Moons Explorer (JUICE) Exploration of energization and Radiation in Geospace "ARASE" (ERG)

 People have known about the existence of Mercury since the BCE period.
-However, due to the difficulty of entering orbit and the intensely hot environment created by the strong sunlight that is ten times as strong as it is on Earth, no probe has been sent to Mercury in close to 30 years, when the Mariner 10 was sent.
+However, due to the difficulty of placing a spacecraft into orbit around Mercury, and the intensely hot environment created by the strong sunlight that is ten times as strong as it is on Earth, only two missions (Mariner10 and Messenger) have been sent to Mercury so far.

-BepiColombo, an international mission for the study of Mercury, is the first large scale cooperative project between Japan and Europe that will make comprehensive and multifaceted observations of the magnetic field, magnetosphere, internal structure, and surface of Mercury for the first time.
+BepiColombo, an international mission to study Mercury, is the first large-scale cooperative project between Japan and Europe that will make comprehensive and multifaceted observations of the magnetic field, magnetosphere, internal structure, and surface of Mercury for the first time.
+The mission comprises of two orbiters, the JAXA Mio (MMO: Mercury Magnetospheric Orbiter) and the ESA MPO (Mercury Planetary Orbiter), which are travelling in a combined configuration towards Mercury.

-Mercury and the Earth are the only planets with their own magnetic fields among the terrestrial planets, which also include Mars and Venus.
+Mercury and Earth are the only planets with their own magnetic fields among the terrestrial planets that also include Mars and Venus.
 In comparing these two planets, it may be possible to obtain clues to understanding Earth’s magnetic field and magnetosphere as well as the various magnetospheres which exist in space.

-Mercury also has a special structure not seen in other planets such as an enormous core that is three quarters of the radius.
-By studying the surface and the inner structure of the planet in detail, it may be possible to come to some understanding of the secrets of planet formation, such as how planets in the area closest to the sun were created.
+Mercury also has a unique structure not seen in other planets, which includes an enormous core that is three quarters of the planet radius.
+By studying the surface and the inner structure of the planet in detail, it may be possible to further understand the process of planet formation, such as how planets in the area closest to the Sun were created.

 Name MIO (MMO:Mercury Magnetospheric Orbiter)